ainfanzon/MariaDB_examples/maxscl/failover/README.md

 ## Description

-MariaDB __MaxScale__ is an advanced database proxy for MariaDB database servers.
+MariaDB MaxScale is an advanced database proxy.
 Failover for the master-replica cluster can be set to activate automatically.
 MaxScale monitors the database servers, so it will quickly notice any changes in server status or replication topology.

 The script below demonstrates how automatic failover is configured and how it works.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.
 This project was built on a MacOS environment using Docker.
-It will run on Linux or Windows environment so long as you have a Docker environment installed.
+It can run on Linux or Windows environments so long as you have a Docker environment installed (some changes and addtional tool, e.g., cygwin, might need to be installed).

 ### Prerequisites